-For men we recommend 2 cupped-hand sized portions of other carbohydrates if you’re including them.
+For men we recommend 2 cupped-hand sized portions of carbohydrates with most meals.

-And for women we recommend 1 cupped-hand sized portion of other carbohydrates if you’re including them.
+And for women we recommend 1 cupped-hand sized portion of carbohydrates with most meals.

 To determine your fat intake

-For men we recommend 2 thumb-sized portions of extra fats if you’re including them.
+For men we recommend 2 thumb-sized portions of fats with most meals.

-And for women we recommend 1 thumb-sized portion of extra fats if you’re including them.
+And for women we recommend 1 thumb-sized portion of fats with most meals.